c3d/xl/doc/XL-0-introduction.md

 [ELFE](https://github.com/c3d/elfe) is another XL-based experiment targeting distributed programming, notably for the Internet of things.
-The idea was to use the homoiconic aspect of XL to evaluate parts of the progrma on different machines, by sending the relevant program fragments and the associated data over the wire.
+The idea was to use the homoiconic aspect of XL to evaluate parts of the program on different machines, by sending the relevant program fragments and the associated data over the wire for remote evaluation.

 > **NOTE** ELFE is now integrated as part of XL, and the ELFE demos are
 > stored in the [demo](../demo) directory of XL.